 If you wonder is CBD oil legal in Spain, you should know that the legal status of CBD oil in Spain and other CBD products is influenced by both national and EU regulations.
-Despite Spain being a significant producer of hemp, the commercialization of CBD products is permissible only if these products contain less than 0.2% THC and are intended only for topical use.
+Despite Spain’s progressive and historically innovative attitude on hemp, CBD oil is legal in Spain only for topical use, not for oral consumption.
+It must comply with EU laws, meaning the THC level must be under 0.2%.

 This approach to the legal status of CBD oil in Spain reflects a cautious attitude towards CBD products that can be ingested.
 As a result, Spain’s CBD market is limited to external use of CBD products, aligning with broader EU regulations that control the CBD’s use across member states.
 CBD market entrants in Spain must ensure that all CBD products comply with the set THC threshold and are marketed for external use only to avoid legal complications.